• Approach

 AGA’s Conflict Mitigation Program aims to eliminate retaliatory hunting of Andean cats by reducing conflict between herders and carnivores, such as culpeo foxes and pumas, that prey on cattle.
 By providing livestock guard dogs, deterrent lights, and livestock corrals, AGA reduces these incidents and improves the community’s awareness about the relevance of the conservation of the Andean cat.

-AGA’s “In the Field 24/7” program uses non-invasive research methods, such as camera trapping and scat sampling, to fill information gaps about the global distribution, behavior, and health of the elusive Andean cat.
+AGA’s “In the Field 24/7” program uses non-invasive research methods, such as camera trapping and genetic sampling of scat and other evidence, to fill information gaps about the global distribution, behavior, and health of the elusive Andean cat.
 These methods create the equivalent of having researchers in the field 24 hours a day, 365 days a year, collecting information that allows AGA to develop adequate monitoring and conservation strategies.

 AGA’s education program increases the knowledge and raises awareness about the relevance of the Andean cat and its environment among local communities.
 The curriculum and activities are adaptable to different audiences, from elementary school students to technical staff of governmental agencies.
 This modular program allows AGA to be versatile when delivering the conservation message.